eoumenwa/Dare.ioProjects/PROJECT 10: Load Balancer Solution With Nginx and SSL.md

 Task
 This project consists of two parts:

-Configure Nginx as a Load Balancer
+1. Configure Nginx as a Load Balancer
-Register a new domain name and configure secured connection using SSL/TLS certificates Your target architecture will look like this:
+2. Register a new domain name and configure secured connection using SSL/TLS certificates Our target architecture will look like this:

 ![image](https://user-images.githubusercontent.com/78841364/116086691-10004a80-a66e-11eb-9154-18e77e32749b.png)

-Part 1 - Configure Nginx As A Load Balancer
+# Part 1 - Configure Nginx As A Load Balancer
-You can either uninstall Apache from the existing Load Balancer server, or create a fresh installation of Linux for Nginx.

-Create an EC2 VM based on Ubuntu Server 20.04 LTS and name it Nginx LB (do not forget to open TCP port 80 for HTTP connections, also open TCP port 443 - this port is used for secured HTTPS connections)
+1. Create an EC2 VM based on Ubuntu Server 20.04 LTS and name it Nginx LB (do not forget to open TCP port 80 for HTTP connections, also open TCP port 443 - this port is used for secured HTTPS connections)
 Update /etc/hosts file for local DNS with Web Servers’ names (e.g. Web1 and Web2) and their local IP addresses Install and configure Nginx as a load balancer to point traffic to the resolvable DNS names of the webservers Install Nginx

 sudo apt update

 sudo apt install nginx

 Configure Nginx LB using Web Servers’ names defined in /etc/hosts

 sudo vi /etc/nginx/nginx.conf